 Customers may pay with crypto, metals, currencies, and Google Pay or Apple Pay while using the Uphold debit card.
 The world’s first multi-asset debit card is accepted at over 50 million merchants and ATMs worldwide, and there are no foreign transaction fees.

-Personal trading enables Uphold users to buy crypto, precious metals, US stocks, currencies, and other assets all on one seamless ledger.
+Personal trading enables Uphold users to buy crypto, precious metals, currencies, and other assets all on one seamless ledger.
 It is cost-effective, hassle-free, and offers a unique trading experience since you may trade straight across different asset classes, saving time and money.

 Using a single Uphold Business Account allows customers to reinvent their businesses or work alongside Uphold by integrating the company’s open API into their current infrastructure.